Chapter 2: Structure

 Solutions:

-• Facilitator interrupts: "Let's take this offline"
+• Facilitator interrupts: "Take this offline"

-• Create parking lot list
+• Create a parking lot list

-• Schedule follow-up immediately after
+• Schedule a follow-up immediately after

 Key Takeaways

-3. Start and end on time, no exceptions
+3. Start and end on time.
+No exceptions

 4. Park detailed discussions for after the standup